Seamoose04/dashcam-processor/docs/task_flow_overview.md

 Where `best_plate` is chosen by confidence-weighted voting, keyed by `(video_id, track_id)`.

-Dispatcher then:
+Handler then:

-* If `final` is not None → enqueues a SUMMARY task
+* If `final` is not None → enqueues a FINAL_WRITE task
-* Else → just marks result handled
+* Else → just returns (waiting for more samples)

 ---

-# 8. SUMMARY → Postgres
+# 8. FINAL_WRITE → Postgres

-A CPU worker pops SUMMARY:
+A CPU worker pops FINAL_WRITE:

-* Performs any final aggregation
+* Normalizes the payload, backfills IDs/metadata (video path, filename, frame timestamp)
-* Calls `writer.write_vehicle()` to insert a row into Postgres:
+* Calls the shared writer to insert a row into Postgres:

 ```
-INSERT INTO vehicles (video_id, frame_idx, ts, final_plate, ...)
+INSERT INTO vehicles (video_id, frame_idx, video_ts_frame, video_path, video_filename, ts, final_plate, ...)
 ```

-Dispatcher marks result handled.
+Handler is terminal—no downstream tasks.

 ---